TurboWarp/translations/CONTRIBUTING.md

 ### Request to join

  - Make a [Transifex](https://www.transifex.com/signup/) account.
+You can use your GitHub account if you'd like.
-The name you enter will be public, so don't enter your real name if you don't want that.
-You can sign in with your GitHub account if you'd like.
-Choose "Join an existing project" when prompted.
+   - The name you enter will be public, so don't enter your real name if you don't want that.
+   - When it asks about department, you can use "Localization" and "Individual contributor"
+   - Choose "Join an existing project"
+   - Do not send a request to join through Transifex -- follow the steps below.
  - Create an issue using this template: https://github.com/TurboWarp/translations/issues/new?labels=request+to+join&template=join-translation-team.md
- - Subscribe to this GitHub issue for updates: https://github.com/TurboWarp/translations/issues/27
+ - Subscribe to this GitHub issue: https://github.com/TurboWarp/translations/issues/27
  - It may take a few days for requests to be reviewed.

 ### Writing translations